Delicious and nutritious Lactation Cookies that just might increase a new mama’s milk supply!

-Once I found out I was pregnant, especially with TWINS, I knew I would need to do something from the very moment they were born in order to produce as much milk as I could.
-So I referred back to the lactation cookie recipes I had pinned and played around with them until I created a cookie that I knew I could eat day after day and hopefully never get sick of them.
+Once I found out I was pregnant with TWINS, I knew I would need to do something in order to produce as much milk as I could.
+So I played around with lactation cookie recipes until I created a cookie that I knew I could eat day after day and not get sick of.
+I called them my Mama’s Milk Makin’ Cookies.
+And they are so, so good.
+I also created this easy, No-Bake Lactation Bites recipe perfect for a nursing mom or anyone who needs a healthy, hearty, handy boost of energy!

 So I raise a cookie to all you mamas out there who are doing everything you can to produce milk for your precious babies.
-Breastfeeding is hard work and as my doctor has always told me, “some is better than none”.
+Breastfeeding is hard work and as my doctor has always told me, “some is better than none.”
 Good luck!
+And if you make these Lactation Cookies, be sure to snap a picture and share it with me or tag me on Instagram @thebakermama so I can see.
+I love seeing how inspired and creative y’all get with the recipes I share.
+Enjoy!

 xoxo,